 *You may also face extra charges for things like each piece of luggage over 60cm (€0.51), pick up from Granada bus or train station (€0.51), or keeping your driver waiting for an hour.

 Read all reviews

-If you’d prefer to have a Granada taxi come to you, you can call one of the local radio taxi companies.
-This is a great option if you’re in an out of the way location, are travelling back to your hotel late at night or if the weather is bad.
-There are two radio taxi companies in Granada; Tele Radio Taxi Granada +34 958 280 000 and Radio Taxi Genil +34 958 132 323.
+If you’d prefer to have a taxi come to you, you can call a radio taxi in Granada.
+This is a great option if you’re in an out-of-the-way location, are travelling back to your hotel late at night or if the weather is bad.
+There are two Granada radio taxi companies you can call:

 - There will be an additional fee for booking your Granada taxi over the phone.